Expert Allergy Advice & Articles from London Allergy Consultants

 Is it safe to eat sesame oil if you're allergic to sesame?
 This is a common question in our allergy clinic and is worth exploring in more detail.

-Mucus in a baby's poo, is this normal?
+Mucus in my baby's poo, is this normal?

 Is it normal for a baby to have mucus streaks in their poo?
 This can be a frightening sight for parents and is a common question raised in our Allergy clinic.